PatrickConboy/World-of-Warcraft-API/README.md

 /role -- TODO: this path returns list of playable roles in the game /role/<roleName> -- TODO: this path returns info on a specific role

+TODO: We should try to implement some relationships/foreign_keys for some of this.
+Need to
+      figure out where we can use those in our database.

+Ideas: Pull PVP leaderboard and aggregate some statistics on top ranked pvp players.
+For instance, list the top 10 servers and the percentage of players from the top 100 players on each server.

+Notes: Doesn't seem like we can programmatically match races to the classes available for them.
+We are probably going to need to hard code in some of this data if we want to include it (we do).